eag1ex/angular-bigtime/README.md

 #### DESCRIPTION
 This is a simple but cool application for retrieving Beer information and details.
 It consists of Product page and Product Detail, it is integrated with a search feature to search LIVE `punkapi.com API` by 'beer_name' and stores any subsequent call in LocalStorage!
-The app uses ^^Angular 6 CLI^^ along with Bootstrap 4 an Compass.
+The app uses ^^Angular 6 CLI^^ RX.js/Observables, along with Bootstrap 4 and Compass.

 ##### INSTALL NEW Angular 6 CLI and install angular-bigtime!